Tenn. Air Guard lead patrol course ahead of the multinational exercise, Defender Falcon 22

-Security Forces Airmen assigned to the 164th Airlift Wing hosted an annual two-week patrol course, Aug.
+Security Forces Airmen assigned to the 164th Airlift Wing hosted an annual two-week patrol course at Milan’s Volunteer Training Site, Aug.
 6-20, to strengthen relations with their Bulgarian counterparts and reinforce airbase ground defense skills.

+The course included participation from the Air National Guard, U.S. Air Force, and the Bulgarian Air Force.

+“Joint training like this is very useful for us, it helps us bridge the language barrier and learn from one another,” said Bulgarian Forces Junior Sgt.
+Desi Stoyanova.
+“Additionally, we can use what we learned here in Tennessee and share it with our security forces back in Bulgaria.”

 |Date Taken: